ghc-proposals/ghc-proposals/proposals/0000-aspirational-users-guide.rst

 Are we, ever time we find some proposals need tighter integration, going to have to re-propose them?
 Wouldn't it be nice if we could still proposal incremental changes but also track their ramifications explicitly as we go to catch subtle interactions earlier?

-My earlier draft strait-up proposed changing the proposal process, but based on `Richard's response`_ to a comment of mine alluding to my plan, I decided to scale things back.
+An earlier draft of this proposal went directly to changing the proposal process, but based on `Richard's response`_ to a comment of mine alluding to prior plan, I decided to scale back.
 Different processes do indeed burden different classes of participants in different ways (think proposal author burden vs committee burden trade-offs).
 And we shouldn't make any drastic changes without trial run period, or risk a big "blow back" if something goes wrong.